neofloppy/not_a_c_panel/README.md

 **What this does:**
 - ✅ Installs all system dependencies (Python3, PostgreSQL, Docker support)
-- ✅ Clones the repository and sets up virtual environment
+- ✅ Clones the repository and installs Python packages globally
-- ✅ Installs Python packages automatically
+- ✅ Installs Python dependencies automatically
 - ✅ Launches secure setup for credentials configuration
 - ✅ Starts server with beautiful NEOFLOPPY monitoring display
 - ✅ **Complete setup in one command!**